exosite-archive/exoline/README.md

 - Add --watch flag to script upload so script loads automatically
 - Support binary datasource format
 - delete serial number when dropping device
+- add --recursive option to script command to update scripts on a whole portal
+- add a --verbose option that logs complete requests and response bodies